Department of Biological Sciences

 Admission Requirements

-The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students who graduated from high school three or more years ago.
+The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students.

 First-Year Students on the Kent Campus: First-year admission policy on the Kent Campus is selective.
 Admission decisions are based upon cumulative grade point average, strength of high school college preparatory curriculum and grade trends.
-Students not admissible to the Kent Campus may be administratively referred to one of the seven regional campus to begin their college coursework.
+Students not admissible to the Kent Campus may be administratively referred to one of the seven regional campuses to begin their college coursework.
 For more information, visit the admissions website for first-year students.

 First-Year Students on the Regional Campuses: First-year admission to Kent State’s campuses at Ashtabula, East Liverpool, Geauga, Salem, Stark, Trumbull and Tuscarawas, as well as the Twinsburg Academic Center, is open to anyone with a high school diploma or its equivalent.
-Check with a regional campus admissions office to determine application requirements, as they may differ among campuses.
+For more information on admissions, contact the Regional Campuses admissions offices.

-International Students: All international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning a minimum 525 TOEFL score (71 on the Internet-based version), minimum 75 MELAB score, minimum 6.0 IELTS score, minimum 48 PTE score or minimum 100 DET score; or by completing the ESL level 112 Intensive Program.
+International Students: All international students must provide proof of proficiency of the English language (unless they meet specific exceptions) through the submission of an English language proficiency test score or by completing English language classes at Kent State’s English as a Second Language Center before entering their program.
 For more information, visit the admissions website for international students.

-Transfer Students: For more information, visit the admissions website for transfer students.
+Transfer Students: Students who attended an educational institution after graduating from high school or earning their GED must apply as transfer students.
+For more information, visit the admissions website for transfer students.

 Program Requirements